 Standard and Best Practices for Handling Social Security Numbers

-Solicitation, Maintenance, Contrlo, and Protection of Social Security Numbers
+Solicitation, Maintenance, Control, and Protection of Social Security Numbers

 The University of Texas at El Paso (UTEP) has established Standard 13: Control and Protection of Social Security Numbers for the proper solicitation and use of Social Security Numbers (SSNs) as reasonably necessary in carrying out its responsibilities and conducting its daily business and academic activities that support its mission.
-This standard applies to all individuals, including students, employees, and external constituents.
+The standard contains additional information and applies to all individuals, including students, retirees, employees, and external constituents.

 UTEP may request and solicit an individual's SSN in order to conduct its daily business and meet federal or state statutes.
 Any individual requested by UTEP to disclose his or her SSN shall be notified: 1) that disclosure of his or her SSN is mandatory to comply with federal or state statutes, 2) how the SSN will be used by UTEP, and 3) the statute or legal authority under which the SSN is being requested.